vrokad/build-guide/topic/k2c-qli-build-ga/howto_build.rst

 .. _section_x3c_n5l_zbc_vinayjk_07-08-24-1744-58-455:

-What are the image recipes supported as part of the GitHub workflow?
+What are the image recipes supported in the GitHub workflow?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 +------------------------------------+------------------------------------------+